arichornlover/YouTubeTweak-Downloads/README.md

 **Cercube** the original developer of Cercube was Majd Alfhaily, a well known developer that made the Cercube Tweak. can't confirm if this tweak will get updates and fixes but we'll see if Cercube will survive in the future.

-**uYouPlus:** this version is like MiRO's uYou Tweak except it has a lot of more tweaks that were made or modified by qnblackcat, Galactic-Dev Level3tjg, BandarHL and more.
+**uYouPlus:** this version is like MiRO's uYou Tweak except it has a lot of more tweaks that were made or modified by qnblackcat, Galactic-Dev Level3tjg, BandarHL and more other cool developers.

 **uYouPlusExtra:** just like qnblackcat's uYouPlus but my version includes 6+ additional tweaks! **LowContrastMode**, **LowContrastModeColors**, **YTNoHeatWaves**, **YTNoUpdateMenu**, **HideYouTubeLogo**, **& more.**